 Some ebooks may be used by many people simultaneously.
 Others are limited to only 1 or 2 users at one time.

-Most eBooks allow printing and downloading of a section or chapter.
+Most ebooks allow printing and downloading of a section or chapter.
 The downloaded chapter can generally be read with a PDF reader like Adobe Reader.
-Some services allow you to download and "check out" an eBook for a limited number of days.
+Some services allow you to "check out" an eBook for a limited number of days to read offline.

 This guide is designed to help you locate and use our eBook collections.

-In addition, most library eBook database will not allow you to download books directly to your Kindle or Nook without additional software.
-Most eBooks will work well on tablets and even smartphones.
+Most library ebook databases will not allow you to download entire books directly to your Kindle or Nook without additional software.
+Most of our ebooks will work well on tablets and even smartphones.